rtdip/core/docs/sdk/queries/functions.md

 - Interpolation Method - Forward Fill or Backward Fill

+### Interpolation at Time

+[Interpolation at Time](../code-reference/query/interpolation_at_time.md) - works out the linear interpolation at a specific time based on the points before and after.
+This is achieved by providing the following parameter:

+- Timestamps - A list of timestamp or timestamps

 ### Time Weighted Averages

 [Time Weighted Averages](../code-reference/query/time-weighted-average.md) provide an unbiased average when working with irregularly sampled data.
 The RTDIP SDK requires the following parameters to perform time weighted average queries: